LiveHelperChat/doc/docs/commands.md

     *   Stores operator comment for future reference
 *   !hold
     *   Set chat status to hold status, so auto responder will be stopped.
+*   !gotobot
+    *   Transfer chat to bot.
+Chat status will be changed to bot chat.
 * !files
     * Enables files upload for a particular chat if general files upload is disabled.
 Default message text looks like `I have enabled files upload for you. [fupload]Upload a file[/fupload].`